Monday, November 22, 2021

 Here's something you may not have known about the ubiquitous Howard Johnson restaurant/hotel chain back then.
 Famed chef Jacques Pepin turned down a presidential request to be head chef at the White House under the Kennedy administration.
 Instead, he chose the top position at Howard Johnson to develop an American menu.
 And what an incredible job he did!
 Today, blueberry pancakes are as American as apple pie.
 And fried clams!
 Indeed, the iconic Howard Johnson logo is a chef offering a stack of pancakes to a small boy and his dog.

 It's fun to make pancakes from scratch, and pretty easy.
 But it is even easier to buy a premixed box and go from there.
 I used to buy Aunt Jemima, but now that it has gone all "woke" and scrubbed her beautiful face from the box, I have moved on.
-My regret is that I do not buy Land O'Lakes Butter so I can boycott it, too, for scrubbing the image of that beautiful Native American. ("C'mon, man!")
-I use President brand from France for eating and Plugra brand for cooking.
+My regret is that I do not buy Land O'Lakes Butter.
+Why?
+If so, I would boycott it, too, for scrubbing the image of that beautiful Native American, the daughter of the artist who so proud!
+I use "President" brand from France for eating and "Plugra" brand for cooking.

-Really, there are dozens of mixes from which to choose.
+Really, there are dozens of pancake mixes from which to choose.
 Some are quite gourmet with a price to match.
 My only complaint from many is the predominant phony taste of artificial vanilla.
-Even Aunt Jemima has succumbed.
-They taste like pancakes from McDonald's.
+Most taste like pancakes from McDonald's.

-Anyway, I picked up a box of "Krustease" buttermilk pancake mix.
+Anyway, I picked up a box of "Krusteaze" buttermilk pancake mix.
 It was dirt cheap!
 I didn't care for the name because it reminds me of Krusty the clown from The Simpsons.
-But it has a great history going back to the Depression.
-A one-pound box was only around two bucks and what drew me were the easy directions and the ability to make as few as I wanted, not as many as I would like.
+But it has a great history originating to the Depression.
+Today, a one-pound box is less than three bucks.
+What drew me were the easy directions and the ability to make as few as I wanted--not as many as I would like.

 I have fooled around with pancake and waffle mixes before.
 It is so easy to add flavorings that ramp things up.

 For my first batch, I made as directed.
 They were quite good.
-Fluffy, light and absent of any phony vanilla taste, and they did a great job of sopping up the maple syrup.
+Fluffy, light and absent of that phony artificial vanilla taste.
+They did a great job of sopping up the maple syrup.
 Real maple syrup, thank you very much.

 But then I upped it.
 I add the blueberries and I was in pancake heaven!
 There is no going back!
 They were sublime and absolutely delicious with each little bit of blueberry explosion.
 Later, I added some lemon zest.
 Delicious.
 Complex yet so simple.

 I urge you to give them a try and try your own combination of extracts.
 You could do citrus with lemon and orange extracts.
-You could go all Canadian with a bit of rum and maple and butter flavoring.
+You could go all Canadian with a bit of rum and maple and butter flavoring with a sprinkle of cinnamon thrown in.
+If you have malt on hand, go ahead and throw a tablespoon in.
+Yum.

 Makes about 7 nice-sized pancakes: